Eugene the Jeep

 Image Description

-Illustration of a cartoon dog and bird riding a skateboard.
-Turquoise background with orange text.
+Illustration of a white and blue tissue box on a a red background with white text.

 Back Style